rupaksalekin2018/nlp-text-classification/README.md

 4. xs for X and ys for label Y
 5. Data Split for train and test
 6. Training the predictive models
+7. xs_2 is for word2vec and Glove only